DjangoGirlsSeoul/msopencamptutorial/README.md

 ## Step 11 (Extend application)
 	a.
 Show Restaurant detail page with dynamic data
 	b.
 Deploy to PythonAnywhere with `python manage.py collectstatic`

+## Step 12 (Django forms)
+	a.
+Create Django form for adding restaurant